MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

    > We support only Azure Data Lake Gen2 storage accounts from the same Azure region you selected when creating the environment.
    > We support only Azure Data Lake Gen2 Hierarchical Name Space (HNS) enabled storage accounts.

-   - For the Azure Data Lake Storage Gen2 option, you can choose between a resource-based option and a subscription-based option.
-For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-ADLS-SPN.md).
+   - For the Azure Data Lake Storage Gen2 option, you can choose between a resource-based option and account key authentication.
+For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 The **Container** name can't be changed and will be "customerinsights".

    - If you want to use [predictions](predictions.md), enter the Common Data Service instance URL in the **Server address** field under **Use predictions**.